 We are continually improving and transforming our campuses to ensure that current students and staff are equipped to realise their potential and that we provide exceptional facilities for future generations.

 We are equally proud of our past, which is enshrined in the buildings that make up the Quadrangle, including the Great Hall, designed by Edmund Blacket in 1854.

 Many of our alumni will have strong memories of Graduation Day at the Great Hall.
 But for the rest of the year, the Great Hall hosts productions, festivals, banquets, public lectures, balls, book launches and a vast array of social and academic events.

-The Nicholson Museum was founded by Sir Charles Nicholson, our second chancellor, in 1860, making it the oldest university museum in Australia.
+The Nicholson Collection was founded by Sir Charles Nicholson, our second chancellor, in 1860, making it the oldest university collection in Australia.

 Sir Charles Nicholson was also instrumental in helping to build the University Art Collection, donating 30 paintings, sculptures and other works in 1865.
 It now boasts nearly 30,000 artistic and archaeological pieces from around the world.

 However, art isn’t something that needs to hang in a gallery.
 The famous Graffiti Tunnel, which was originally part of student protests against the Vietnam War, has become a living work of art.

 “If archaeologists could scrape away each layer, recording as they went, an extraordinarily rich vein of the University's social life would spring to life," wrote Trevor Howells, former senior lecturer, in his book University of Sydney Architecture.